WSBK / Superbike Racing · Workflow guide

 Same-day for agencies, next-morning for freelance galleries

-Rider lean angles 60+ degrees hide fairing numbers completely; plus multi-rider pack shots where 3-5 bikes are visible and overlapping
+Rider lean angles of 60+ degrees can hide fairing numbers completely; plus multi-rider pack shots where several bikes are visible and overlapping

 Download the official starting list from WSBK organizers or your national series.
-Import CSV with bike numbers, rider names, and team names into RaceTagger.
-Regional championships often have late entries — keep the import handy for quick updates.
+Import a CSV with bike numbers, rider names, and team names into RaceTagger — this is the roster the detected numbers get matched against.
+Regional championships often have late entries, so keep the import handy for quick updates.

 Pro tip

 Superbike riders often switch teams mid-season.
-Save your template and just update the affected rows — faster than re-importing the entire list.
+Save your CSV and just update the affected rows — faster than rebuilding the entire list.

 Session 1: Shoot and Ingest (Superpole / Practice)

-Superpole is 15 minutes of high-intensity, single-lap attacks.
-Shoot at high frame rate (30fps+).
+Superpole is a short, high-intensity, single-lap attack.
+Shoot at a high frame rate.
 After the session, ingest via Photo Mechanic and cull to keepers.
 Superpole produces some of the sharpest photos thanks to committed pace — accept higher keeper rates here.

 Pro tip